django/dsf-bylaws/bylaws.md

 The officers shall not be compensated; however the Board of Directors may authorize reimbursement of expenses incurred by officers in performance of their duties on behalf of the Foundation.

-## 8. INDEMNIFICATION OF OFFICERS AND DIRECTORS
+## 8. Indemnification of Officers and Directors

 ### 8.1.
 General Indemnity